michaelpaco/forvia-challenge/README.md

 - DI: Hilt Android _(dependency injection framework)_.

 ## To improve in the future and known bugs
+1. **UI/UX Enhancements:**
    - Have a proper image for the hero on the details page (portrait or 4:3 instead of landscape images).
+   - Consider using shimmering skeleton instead of spinner loaders on every single app for better UI/UX.
+   - Improve existing composes to reduce possible code duplications.

+2. **Error Handling:**
    - Add screens for no result if the app by id is not found.
-- Consider using shimmering skeleton instead of spinner loaders on every single app for better UI/UX.
-- Improve error handling with proper error codes and user facing text
+   - Improve error handling with proper error codes and user-facing text.
+   - Improve Resource class to handle error states in a more concise way.

+3. **Download Management:**
    - Resume download when the device has no internet connection but restores connection.
    - Differentiate between WiFi and mobile data connections for informing the user about data consumption during downloads.

-- Improve existing composes to reduce possible code duplications
+4. **Navigation:**
+   - Improve navigation with graphs and try the latest compose navigation with type safety args.
+   - Organize routes in a sealed class.

+5. **Localization:**
+   - Add localized strings for other languages to make the app accessible to a wider audience and improve user experience.

+6. **Architecture:**
+   - Introduce UseCases to encapsulate business logic and improve separation of concerns in the MVVM architecture.

+7. **Testing:**
+   - Test UI flows to ensure smooth user experience and identify any usability issues.